 - The group discussed ideas for how to depoliticize the conversation around election reform.
 Douglas pointed to the importance of publicizing the efforts of reformers on both sides so neither party feels left out, while Simon discussed the possibility of tying in different election reforms that each side wants to create compromise reform bills (43:40).

 We invite anyone interested in making democracy fairer to join us for the next two parts of this webinar series, which are:

 - Innovating for a More Reflective Government: On September 15 at 12 pm EDT, Daley will interview Daniel Newman, author of Unrig: How to Fix Our Broken Democracy, and Katherine Gehl, co-author of The Politics Industry: How Political Innovation Can Break Partisan Gridlock and Save Our Democracy.
 You can sign up here.

-- Redefining Representation for American Voters: On October 1 at 12 pm EDT, Daley will interview Harvard University political science professor and author Danielle Allen.
+- Redefining Representation for American Voters: On October 1 at 12 pm EDT, Daley will interview Harvard University political science professor and author Danielle Allen, and former Massachusetts Governor Bill Weld.
 You can sign up here.